Skip to content

 format(FormattingBuilder &, const AstNode *)

-Override this only if you need advanced fallback behavior.
-Most formatters should rely on on<T>(...) and onHidden(...).
+Override this only for advanced fallback behavior.

 FormattingBuilder::getNodeFormatter(const NodeT *node)